 Cinco de Mayo, May 5, Mission Day 125, Aboard Exigency on Gemneb’s World, Emma Bulbous Keeping Score…

-Just like that, Nopoin managed to play dead, secretly reactivate, stun Gemneb,kill Gemneb and remove Gemneb’s brain.
+Just like that, Nopoin managed to play dead, secretly reactivate then stun Gemneb, kill Gemneb and steal Gemneb’s brain.

 Nopoin’s been struggling to find the way back to Solsys from Gemneb’s world without results.
 But it’s also been working on something else.